vasilakisfil/Introspected-REST/README.md

 > --- Paul Clements
 >

+In this manifesto we spent a lot of time proving why REST is not a good architectural style.
+The reason is because there seems to exist a paradox: most APIs are RPC-over-HTTP, a few number of API evangelists put the blaim on API designers of failing understanding what REST brings into the table and at the same time no API spec that provides a modern API interface is REST compliant and depend on documentation and eventually on humans.

+* the majority of APIs fail to provide evolvability, even in the level of links
+* API evangelists put the blaim on API designers who fail to understand what REST brings into the table
+* no API spec that follows REST principles is really 100% evolvable and documentation-free

+REST is all about evolvability by applying a uniform interface in our implementation.
+If an API architecture doesn't support evolvability of its resources, like most RPC-over-HTTP APIs do, then there is no point of comparing it to evolvable architecture, like REST because it's two different things.
+Does this mean that having an non evolvable API is bad?
+Although we believe that well-designed, evolvable, APIs can move things faster in the development process of a product, after a long survey, we found that most APIs and API specs miss crucial parts of REST's evolvability and instead depend on human-targeted documentation.
+Putting the blame on the API designers for not following REST to have an evolvable API would be the naive thing to do.
+After all, REST has been published 20 years ago and it has been a hot topic in networked APIs more than 10 years now.
+We feel that an API designer is happier to drop REST's evolvability properties, **consciously**, in order to deliver a more manageable API, instead of creating a fully evolvable, REST-compliant API.

+Out model, Introspected REST, is much better.

+Here, we propose an alternative to REST and GraphQL, Introspected REST.
+It's a new architectural style that tries to mitigate drawbacks of REST (mostly it's complexity) by requesting metadata/hypermedia on demand instead of mixing up everything in the same response object.
+Introspected REST is not perfect either, it does have it's own drawbacks and limitations.
+But we feel that in order to move forward to evolvable, managable, sustainable APIs, we need to levarage such architectures that use composable, reusable modules and serve the metadata/hypermedia on the side, on demand.

+Challenging REST is not an easy task.
+It needs strength and courage to overcome the REST-fangirls and fanboys.
+REST architectural style was never really applied, and if it were would have been much more complex.

+We tried to break down

+In this _manifesto_ we started by challenging current practices of documentation-driven APIs.
+We showed that, for simple changes, such patterns are inefficient and we pointed out that evolvability is a requirement for fast moving APIs but it also guarantees longetivity of networked APIs.
+Then we analyzed REST, an architectural style that provides evolvability and we compare modern API and API specs finding out that these are not REST-compliant, meaning that they are not evolvable.
+In the search of creating a modern API that is also evolvable through REST, we found out that creating and maintaining one is very complex.

+Puting the blame in API designers is not always the right thing to do.
+How can we inform the client that a resource gets updates through HTTP/2 Stream Server Push, in a REST API ?
+Such task would be an extreme challenge and there is no surprise if most API designers would fall back to the solution of documentation.

+Such task would be a huge challenge in conventional REST, as everything would have to be defined in the parent Media Type and details would have to be given in the resource's response.
+The funny thing with REST is that there has been numerous complaints that it hasn't been applied correctly, yet we saw that when applied correctly it becomes extremely complex.

 We are not giving a solution here.
 We are giving food for thought.
 The actual solutions will come by the community